How to submit a donation

-The Cultural Gifts Program helps make important cultural items accessible to the Australian public by providing incentives for donors to gift art and cultural property to Australia's public collecting institutions.
+The Cultural Gifts Program helps make important cultural items accessible to the Australian public by providing incentives for donors to donate art and cultural property to Australia's public collecting institutions.

 Roles and responsibilities

-The process of providing a donor with a tax deduction for a gift made under the Cultural Gifts Program begins when a participating institution accepts the gift into its collection.
+The process of providing a donor with a tax deduction for a donation made under the Cultural Gifts Program begins when a participating institution accepts the donation into its collection.

-Ensuring the gift meets the institution's collection policy, including undertaking due diligence in relation to ensuring it complies with all legal requirements.
+- Ensuring the donation meets the institution's collection policy, including undertaking due diligence in relation to ensuring it complies with all legal requirements.

 - Accepting the donation into its permanent collection.

-Assisting donors in obtaining at least two valuations for the gift from approved valuers.
+- Assisting donors in obtaining at least two valuations for the donation from CGP approved valuers.

 - Submitting the required documentation to the department using the online system.

 How to participate in the program

 Public collecting institutions must be endorsed as a Deductible Gift Recipient (DGR) on the basis of being a public art gallery, museum or library (including archives) by the Australian Taxation Office (ATO).

 Acknowledging Australian Government support